iamkirankumaryadav/Finance/Inventory Control.md

 - Aim is to `minimize` the cost of holding inventory by letting you know,
 - When it's time to `refill` products, or buy more materials to manufacture them.
 - It ensures you have enough stock on hand to meet customer `demand`
-- When not handled properly, you may lose money on sales that can't be filled or waste money by stocking too much inventory.
+- If not handled properly, you may lose money on sales that can't be filled or waste money by stocking too much inventory.